Alpha Kappa Psi’s Guidance for Chapters During COVID-19

 The Fraternity is considering conducting a fraternity-wide on-line ceremony for graduating seniors later in the Spring.

-What do we do if outstanding invoices cannot be paid because our account is through the university?
+What can our chapter do if outstanding invoices cannot be paid because the chapter's account is through the institution?

-Has your chapter reached out to the university accounting office to inquire if you can access your account online/remotely?
-If not, can you get a statement from the university showing the account balance for our records.
+The Treasurer and/or President needs to contact the institution’s accounting office to inquire if the chapter’s account can be accessed online.
+If the Treasurer or President cannot access the chapter’s account online, request a statement from the institution showing the account balance for AKPsi’s records.
 Those funds shall be earmarked for the outstanding invoices and paid to clear off balances first thing upon your return to campus.